Skip to main content

 $.divider.backgroundColor = 'borderColor'

 This skips PurgeTSS entirely.
-Use it when you only need one or two color changes and no other utilities.
+Use it when you only need one or two color changes and nothing else.

 Option 2: $.UI.create() with PurgeTSS classes

-When you build a component dynamically, use $.UI.create() so you get the full set of utilities — colors included:
+When you build a component dynamically, use $.UI.create() so you get the full set of utilities, including colors:

 const card = $.UI.create('View', {